 Represent various retail clients regarding PCI compliance, credit card fraud and loss, and fraudulent e-commerce orders.

 Represented HD Supply in defending claims of breach of lease and in asserting counterclaims for money had and received and related claims.
 The parties reached a confidential settlement.

 Represented a start-up Georgia company that expanded its precious metals business to Illinois and California.
 Provided legal advice in all aspects of corporate and business development and assisted the company in opening more than 200 locations throughout the United States.
 Prior to returning to Taylor English, Mr. Lucas served as Senior General Counsel for the company and oversaw all aspects of the business operations, regulatory compliance, corporate ...

-Extensive experience includes representation of a large national retail tenant and franchisor in more than 1,300 retail leases, and in the approval of more than 300 franchise leases, representation of numerous national and local restaurant operators in retail leases, and representation of a property owner in numerous retail leases in Georgia and North Carolina.
+Extensive experience includes representation of a large national retail tenant and franchisor in more than 1,300 retail leases, and in the approval of more than 300 franchise leases, representation of numerous national and local operators of retail sale and service locations in a variety of industries and occupying space in shopping malls, strip centers and free-standing buildings, and representation of property owners in numerous retail leases in Georgia ...